-She knew that what I had been telling her all along was true – that this job was going to open up new opportunities for me, and that the skills I would learn at WrightIMC would be invaluable, and would give me experience I couldn’t get in the classroom.
+She knew that what I had been telling her all along was true – that this job was going to open up new opportunities for me, and that the skills I would learn at WrightIMC would be invaluable, and would give me an experience I couldn’t get in the classroom.

-So with her approval, I turned in my two weeks, and the first week of January, I plunged into the Search Engine Marketing Industry, where I eventually fell in love with my new passion – PPC.
+So with her approval, I turned in my two weeks, and in the first week of January, I plunged into the Search Engine Marketing Industry, where I eventually fell in love with my new passion – PPC.